mihranrazaa/WayBoard/README.md

 ## Extra Stuff

 ### Gratitude
-- Thanks to Hackclub for making me do this brilliant project, More coming :).
+- Thanks to Hackclub for making me do this project, More coming :).
 - Thanks to my potato for helping me till the end.
 - Thanks to myself for completing the project and not getting distracted with another project.
 - And Thank you for Reading?